 My PhD Research

-September 2021 to Present
+September 2021 to December 2025

-My first chapter is already published in Diversity and Distributions (here) and examines the effect of temperature and habitat loss across both space and time on marine invertebrate communities using a long-term data set from the Channel Islands in Southern California.
+My first chapter is published in Diversity and Distributions (here) and examines the effect of temperature and habitat loss across both space and time on marine invertebrate communities using a long-term data set from the Channel Islands in Southern California.

 My second chapter uses Reef Life Survey Data to examine the effect of fish consumption on changes in marine invertebrate abundance during a major marine heatwave in Australia.
+This analysis showed how temperature dependent consumption by fish is an important driver for invertebrate abundance.
+Stay tuned for this manusctipt.

 My third chapter involved a collaboration with the Hakai's Marna Lab Team on Quadra Island.
 I performed a set of experiments using Dermasterias imbricata aka Leather sea stars, to examine if access to food is able to mitigate the negative effects of thermal stress.
 These experiments have finished an I am in the final stages of writing this manuscript.
 Stay tuned for this manuscript.